“Naomi, do you know what a tree or trees stand for in this poem?”

 Read with me:

 This is such a beautiful and encouraging verse.
 As Christians we want to have beautiful blossoms and fruits all the days of our life.
 But there are moments in life that that just doesn’t happen.
 We want more leaves, we want to grow bigger, brighter and so on.
-But it all does not happen (at once).
+It does not all happen (at once).
 The verse does not say that it applies to human beings.
 But I can still relate to it.
-Moments of tears.
-Moments of feeling empty.
+Moments of tears or feeling so empty.
 Moments of feeling naked because you don’t see any blossoms.
 But then verse 18 kicks right in: “Yet I will rejoice in the Lord, I will be joyful in God my Savior.”
 And isn’t joy a fruit in itself?
 When we put those blurry emotions aside and hold on to God His word and promises, it is a (n inner) blossom!

 I (the tree) will have fruit when the season is ready.
 All I need is to be placed near the streams of water.
 Living water.
 Water that sprinkles.
 What that refreshes.
 This water cleanses from the inside out and makes a tree good and produce well.
 Watch, its fruit will be good as well (Matthew 12:33).
 So maybe you don’t see the fruit or the blossom yet, but your leaf will stay green in the meanwhile.
 I have a friend who really inspires me.
 She is going through so much right now: severe health issues.
 But she is still a beauty; truly I can say that God makes hear leaves look good even though she goes through rough times at this moment.